active-threat-hunting/active-threat-hunting/ansible/other-playbooks/https-reverse-proxy/README.md

 ### https-reverse-proxy ansible playbook

-### This playbook runs an nginx reverse proxy in Docker using a self-signed SSL certificate
+This playbook runs an nginx reverse proxy in Docker using a self-signed SSL certificate

+### Installation:

 1. Install the Ansible roles that are dependencies for the playbook to run: